Key takeaways

 Restaurant-customer apps

-Open Table is a multi-purpose app that combines together several key functions.
-It allows users to reserve tables online, read and place reviews for dine-in seating, and, at the same time, earn rewards towards free meals and drinks.
+Open Table is a multi-purpose app that combines several key features.
+It allows users to reserve tables online, read and leave reviews for dine-in seating, and, at the same time, earn rewards towards free meals and drinks.

 No Tab is a platform for night clubs to take automated orders and mobile cashless payments.
 The flow of the app is very simple: a customer can book a table in the app, then, when they arrive, scan a QR code, check the menu, and order food and drinks.
 Same for the dancers.
 No Tab even autimatically checks that guests are not underage if they want to order alcohol.